Jacques ABELMAN ✉

 has a passion for getting people engaged with their communities and in the decisions that affect their lives.
 Since moving to Seattle in 1976, he put that passion to work for a direct-action neighborhood association, a community development corporation, a local foundation, Group Health Cooperative, and the City of Seattle where he served as founding director of the Department of Neighborhoods.
 Jim now shares the lessons from that work in his courses at the University of Washington; in international consulting; and in his book, Neighbor Power.
 Website

 earned his PhD in Urban Engineering from the University of Tokyo.
-As a JSPS post-doctoral fellow he researched on the ‘politics of public space’ at the Interfaculty Initiative in Information Studies of the University of Tokyo.
-As urban design consultant he has collaborated with architectural firms such as Arata Isozaki & Associates, and property developers like Mitsubishi Estate Inc. He is co-founder of the Tokyo chapter of the design-led charitable disaster response organisation, Architecture For Humanity and teaches courses on sustainable urbanism, public space, mega-cities and planning theory at Waseda University and works as research associate at the University of Tokyo.
+As a JSPS post-doctoral fellow he researched the ‘politics of public space’ at the Interfaculty Initiative in Information Studies of the University of Tokyo.
+As an urban design consultant he has collaborated with architectural firms such as Arata Isozaki & Associates, and property developers like Mitsubishi Estate Inc. He is co-founder of the Tokyo chapter of the design-led charitable disaster response organisation, Architecture For Humanity and teaches courses on sustainable urbanism, public space, mega-cities, and planning theory at Waseda University and works as a research associate at the University of Tokyo.

 Kathleen DORGAN ✉

-FAIA, LEED-AP is an architect and urban planner who specializes in sustainable participatory community design and development including arts-based placemaking, high-performance housing, main street revitalization, green initiatives, resilience and technical assistance.
-A Harvard Loeb Fellow and a past chair of AIA Housing, the Association for Community Design and the AIA Housing and HUD Secretary’s Awards Juries, she is a Connecticut Housing Finance Authority Board member and an active volunteer, speaker, instructor and writer about incremental community transformation.
+FAIA, LEED-AP is an architect and urban planner who specializes in sustainable participatory community design and development including arts-based placemaking, high-performance housing, main street revitalization, green initiatives, resilience, and technical assistance.
+A Harvard Loeb Fellow and a past chair of AIA Housing, the Association for Community Design, and the AIA Housing and HUD Secretary’s Awards Juries, she is a Connecticut Housing Finance Authority Board member and an active volunteer, speaker, instructor, and writer about incremental community transformation.
 Website

 Mark FRANCIS ✉